ashermancinelli/ashermancinelli.github.io/_posts/2021-3-6-Spack-Development-3.md

 so that in future threads we are able to refer back to the exact configurations which caused bugs in the past.

 With this strategy, we are able to maintain a reproducible and consistent software stack with robust coordination between teams.
+Another potential use-case of this strategy is to coordinate profiling efforts - each month or so a spack environment which instantiates a development snapshot of the development stack may be distributed to profiling teams.
+This way, the profiling team may work on a known working configuration of the software stack to identify performance bottlenecks while the core development team continues developing.

 [Previous in this Series](/spack2)